 \subsection{Formalism}

-\citet[][]{passengerAreAllModels2024} derived a statistical formalism to test if a seemingly-extremal value measured for some parameter is consistent with a population model.
+\citet[][]{passengerAreAllModels2024} derived a statistical formalism to test if an extremal value measured for some parameter is consistent with a population model.
 In order to explain the basic idea of \cite{passengerAreAllModels2024}, it is useful to consider the zero-noise limit where the binary parameters are measured perfectly.
 We seek to determine if the measured value of some extreme parameter of interest $\widehat{x}$ is consistent with our population model for the distribution $\pi_\text{pop}(x)$.
 If our measurement $\widehat{x}$ is noise-free, then we can calculate a $p$-value by just finding the probability mass such that \citep[e.g.,][]{fishbach_most_2020}

 A small $p$-value implies that the population model $\pi_\text{pop}(x)$ does not provide a good explanation of the measurement $\widehat{x}$.
 Now, when the assumption about zero-noise is relaxed, the noise statistics are captured by the likelihood function.
-We employ the traditional Whittle likelihood that assumes that noise is colored Gaussian~\citep[e.g.,][]{whittle_analysis_1953, cornish_towards_2013, thrane_introduction_2019}.
-Our likelihood is
+We employ the traditional Whittle likelihood, which assumes that noise is colored Gaussian~\citep[e.g.,][]{whittle_analysis_1953, cornish_towards_2013, thrane_introduction_2019},

-where $\tilde{d}$ is the frequency-domain strain data, $P_j$ is the single-sided noise power spectral density in the $j$-th frequency bin, $\Delta f$ is the frequency spacing, and $\tilde{\mu}_j$ is the gravitational-waveform model (in the $j$-th bin) evaluated for binary parameters $\theta$.
+where $\tilde{d}$ is the frequency-domain strain data, $P_j$ is the single-sided noise power spectral density in the $j$-th frequency bin, $\Delta f$ is the frequency spacing and $\tilde{\mu}_j$ is the gravitational-waveform model (in the $j$-th bin) evaluated for binary parameters $\theta$.